iboxdb/ason/README.md

     }
 }
 ```
-the Array pass through "new Ason(array)" always dynamic object array, it doesn't check the ':' flag.
+the Array passed through "new Ason(array)" always dynamic object array, it doesn't check the ':' flag.